-Ukrainian artist Alla Horska created dozens of amazing mosaics and paintings while actively fighting with the crimes of the Soviet authorities against the intelligentsia.
-For this reason, she has often been called the soul of the Sixtiers.
+Ukrainian artist Alla Horska created dozens of amazing mosaics and paintings while actively fighting against the crimes of the Soviet authorities against the intelligentsia.
+For this reason, she has often been called “The Soul of the Sixtiers”.

-Alla Horska belongs to the Sixtiers.
-This is a name given in Ukraine to the 1960’s group of artists who reject the principles of social realism with their creativity and refuse to let their artworks (paintings, poems, plays, etc.) serve the interests of the Soviet authorities.
+Alla Horska belonged to the Sixtiers ( or Shistdesiatnyky ).
+This is a name given in Ukraine to the 1960s group of artists who reject the principles of social realism with their creativity and refused to let their artworks (paintings, poems, plays, etc.) serve the interests of the Soviet authorities.

-Social Realism is a pseudo-artistic method that declared a world-view concept of a socialist society.
-This specific style had nothing to do with the artistic diversity, aesthetics, and uniqueness of the paintings or poems.
+Socialist Realism is an art movement that declared a world-view concept of a socialist society.
+The art conceived in this specific style was strongly influenced by the political requirements – the artists were forced to use codified forms and artistic language required by the authorities.
+There was very little space left for any artistic diversity, free aesthetics, or high uniqueness of the paintings or poems.
 Art became formulaic because it had only one function – to serve the interests of the authority.

 The Sixtiers were part of the dissident movement.
-They would assert not only the right for freedom in artistic creativity and its very identity, but also advocate the development of the Ukrainian language and culture as a whole.
-Therefor, this group of artists laid the foundations for the realization of the rights of the Ukrainian people to their own statehood.
+They would assert not only the right for freedom in artistic creativity and its very identity but also advocate the development of the Ukrainian language and culture as a whole.
+Therefore, this group of artists laid the foundations for the realization of the rights of the Ukrainian people to their own statehood.

 The idea of the Sixtiers is a counter-cultural phenomenon that is opposed to official authority.
 The Soviet authorities did not forgive this.
 It was not just about banning creative activity in public; in some cases, everything was much more serious.
 The Sixtiers were followed, summoned for questioning, arrested, and often sent to the penal colonies.
-Absolutely disobedient ones were destroyed physically.
+Ones considered disobedient were usually killed.

-Horska was fearless.
+Alla Horska was fearless.
 Her bravery did not only manifest in art.
-She was also one of those who formed and developed the centers of national life.
-Therefore, together with Vasyl Stus, Vasyl Simonenko, and Ivan Svitlychny, Alla Horska founded the Creative Youth Club “Contemporary” in Kyiv in 1960.
-Together, they exhibit paintings, perform plays, read poems, and mention everyone and everything that was stamped out by the Soviet authorities.
+She was one of the creators and developers of the centers of national life.
+Together with Vasyl Stus, Vasyl Simonenko, and Ivan Svitlychny, she founded the Creative Youth Club Contemporary in Kyiv in 1960.
+Together, they exhibited paintings, performed plays, read poems, and mentioned everyone and everything that was stamped out by the Soviet authorities.
 Ukrainian culture and history were created there.

-After the artist and other dissidents discovered a mass grave in Bykivnia in the Kyiv region in 1962 (referring to the victims of NKVD), Horska’s human rights activity only quickened in pace.
+After the artist and other dissidents discovered a mass grave in Bykivnia in the Kyiv region in 1962 (referring to the victims of NKVD), Alla Horska’s human rights activity quickened in pace.
 She participated in protests.
 Political prisoners asked her for help, and dissidents often found shelter in her apartment.
-All of this resulted in an appeal to the Soviet authorities with a Letter of Protest of 139 calling to stop the persecution.
-And Horska also signed it.
+All of this resulted in an appeal to the Soviet authorities with a Letter of Protest of 139 calling to stop the persecution, Alla Horska also signed it.

-Of course, neither the artistic nor the human rights activities of Horska could stay unnoticed by the authorities.
-The artist’s apartment was watched; her phone was tapped; and her every step was monitored.
+Of course, neither artistic nor the human rights activities of Horska could stay unnoticed by the authorities.
+The artist’s apartment was watched; her phone was tapped, and her every step was monitored.
 She was repeatedly questioned by the KGB and unsuccessfully “recruited” to their ranks.

 Horska and her entourage were preparing to be arrested sooner or later.
 The artist was not scared, and she continued to do her best to protect Ukrainian culture and the people who worked to create it.
 But no one was ready for what happened next – Horska was brutally murdered.
-A full investigation was not to be done, and the case was thrown out as domestic violence.
+A full investigation was never done, and the case was labeled as domestic violence.
 However, there were many inconsistencies in the case to indicate that it had been fabricated.
-Horska’s family and social group were certain that her murder was a matter of the KGB.
+Both Horska’s family and her social group were certain that her murder was conducted by the KGB.

 In her early artworks, she worked with the topics of mining work and created paintings that fit the Soviet coordinate system.